 What can be missing:

 - Particular policies missing or have insufficient limits

 - Other items (e.g. endorsements)

 Your insurance documents will probably contain gaps, too – more than other buildings’ teams ever flagged.
 This isn’t because the standards are too high.
 This happens because the Jones team really puts a magnifying glass on documents.

 The good news is that we are fast.
-We commit to reviewing insurance documents within 24 hours, but in reality, our audit times are 5-7 hours.
+We commit to reviewing insurance documents within 24 hours, but in reality, our audit times are 5 hours on average.